lrr-capital/lrr-capital/about.md

 Stephen is a junior at Northwestern University studying cognitive science.
 He is originally from Overland Park, KS, a suburb of Kansas City.

-You can find him on <a href="https://www.linkedin.com/in/stephen-lowe-bb1876180/">LinkedIn</a>.
+You can find him on <a href="https://www.linkedin.com/in/stephen-lowe-bb1876180/">LinkedIn</a> or contact him at <a href="mailto: slowe@lrrcapital.com"> slowe@lrrcapital.com</a>.

 ## Wasim I. Rahaman

 <img src="/images/wasim-1.jpg" alt="Wasim" width="150"/>

 Wasim is a sophomore at Northwestern University studying mathematics and economics with a minor in data science.
 He is originally from Chicago, IL.
-Wasim is responsible for maintaining and managing LRR's website.
+In addition to the investment research duties shared by all members, Wasim is responsible for maintaining and managing LRR's website.

-You can find him on <a href="https://www.linkedin.com/in/wasim-rahaman/">LinkedIn</a>.
+You can find him on <a href="https://www.linkedin.com/in/wasim-rahaman/">LinkedIn</a> or contact him at <a href="mailto: wrahaman@lrrcapital.com">wrahaman@lrrcapital.com</a>.

 ## Christopher A. Rascoe